apolopena/express-react-starter/README.md

 # express-react-starter
 A full stack express/react starting point.
-Implements express, react, mysql, mocha and supertest with a basic integration test.
+Implements express, react, mysql, phpMyAdmin, mocha and supertest.
+A basic integration test for the server and the database is also included.

 ## Run/develop your starter project on Gitpod
 Gitpod allows you to develop in the cloud.
 To use the Gitpod platform you will need to login to Github using your Github credentials.